erhathaway/cellular_automata/src/docs/what-is-a-automata.md

 ##### Cells & Neighbors

 Cells have ***neighboring*** cells.
-For example, this center cell has 3 neighbors.
+For example, the center cell has 3 neighbors.

 |   |   |   |   |   |
 |---|---|---|---|---|